You have some vocabulary. You know how to communicate common phrases.

 The Signing Room is an intermediate level sign language "class" - but not a class in the normal context!
 By bringing you together with a community of others advancing their sign language skills, as well as Deaf adults, in a small group and 1:1 setting, the Signing Room gives you conversational opportunities in a very natural format.
 Offered through the internet on multiple days and times, you’re able to fit it into your schedule, from any computer!
 As a member of the Signing Room, you meet together with peers and Deaf Language Models for an hour to practice your signing.
 To further improve your sign abilities, specific 1:1 feedback from Deaf adults is offered to you.
 Topics of conversation and conversation starters are provided the week before, allowing you to practice your skills prior to meeting with the group.

 The Signing Room is best geared for those who do not yet have smooth conversational skills.
-Although you may be invited into the Signing Room with more advanced skills, you may not feel it is the best use of your time.
 We offer a 7 day trial period so that you can make sure that the Signing Room is a good fit for your current skills.

 You have a 7 day trial period to determine if the Signing Room is right for you!
 If you decide it’s not a good fit, just cancel your subscription anytime within the first 7 days.
 There is absolutely no commitment!